GDPR Information for those looking to understand the different terminology used.

 Understanding the Relationship between Controllers and Processors

 If you are among those who are GDPR compliant, chances are you have come across the terms, “data controller” and “data processor”.
 With the implementation of GDPR, it is important for your organization to understand what these entities mean and how they can affect your daily operations.

 Below, we compare these terms and the roles they play under GDPR:

-- Definition: A data controller is the person, agency or public authority that determines why and how personal data is processed.
+- Definition: A data controller is a person, agency or public authority that determines why and how personal data is processed.

-- Definition: A data processor is the person, agency or public authority that actually processes personal data on the controller’s behalf.
+- Definition: A data processor is a person, agency or public authority that actually processes personal data on the controller’s behalf.

 - Responsibilities: Typically classified as places like law firms, accounting firms or doctor’s offices, processors are responsible for maintaining a record of activities in relation to the processing of personal data.
 They are also required to design, produce and implement IT processes and systems that enable controllers to acquire personal data as well as apply security measures that safeguard this information.
 Furthermore, processors are accountable for storing the data and transferring it from the controller to another organization or vice versa.

 At TechReset, we have built our business around the principle of disposing of your unwanted or obsolete equipment in a safe, controlled and ecologically sustainable manner.
 This also includes performing secure data wipes and the total destruction of your confidential data which is especially important for those that handle data belonging to EU citizens and companies.
 As experts in Information Technology Asset Disposition (ITAD), we can help your organization remain GDPR compliant by providing secure data erasure and physical hard drive shredding services.
 Following the removal of information from your devices, you will receive a Certificate of Data Cleanse to verify that your data has been securely and completely destroyed.

 Call us toll-free at 1-800-403-3610 or fill out our online form to learn more about ITAD and find out how your organization can remain GDPR compliant with TechReset.